(Corrects first name of CBO director Keith Hall)

-The CBO estimated in 2013 that 22 million people would be purchasing insurance through the exchanges in 2016.
-Only 10.4 million were signed up for those plans by the middle of last year, according to Department of Health and Human Services data.
+CBO estimated in 2013 that 22 million people would be purchasing insurance through the exchanges in 2016.
+But only 10.4 million were signed up for these plans by the middle of last year, according to Department of Health and Human Services data.

 The House Republican legislation would scrap tax penalties for Americans without health insurance, roll back an expansion of Medicaid insurance for the poor, and replace Obamacare's income-based subsidies with a system of fixed tax credits to help people buy private insurance on the open market.

-Cohn also disputed the notion that millions of people on Medicaid would become uninsured as Obamacare's expansion of the program is rolled back over a period of years.
-He said many of these people would be transitioned into new private and employer-sponsored plans that would become more affordable under the Republican plan.
+Cohn also disputed the notion that millions of people on Medicaid, the government health care system for the poor, would become uninsured as Obamacare's expansion of the program is rolled back over a period of years.
+He said that many of these people would be transitioned into new private and employer-sponsored plans that would become more affordable under the Republican plan.

-House Speaker Paul Ryan, the Republican plan's top backer in Congress, said he was "certain" the CBO would show a reduction in the number of Americans with coverage.
+House Speaker Paul Ryan, the Republican plan's top backer in Congress, said he is "certain" that the CBO will show a reduction in the number of Americans with coverage.

 "You know why?
 Because this isn't a government mandate," Ryan told NBC's Meet the Press.

-Conservative Republicans said, however, they could not support the plan without significant changes.
-Republican Representative Jim Jordan of Ohio, a founder of the conservative House Freedom Caucus, said it did not go far enough to meet Republicans' promise to kill Obamacare.
+But conservative Republicans said they could not support the plan without significant changes.
+Republican Representative Jim Jordan of Ohio, a founder of the conservative House Freedom Caucus, said it does not go far enough to meet Republicans' promise to kill Obamacare.

 "We told them we were going to replace it with something that would bring down the cost of insurance.
 That's what we told them," Jordan told Fox News Sunday.
 "This legislation that the speaker's brought forward doesn't do that."